georgebabarus/magento-filesystem-extension/docs/source/details.rst

   :alt: On premises deployment

 .. note::
-    Optimization could be achieved if the resize script could be moved in the same data-center with media storage service.
+    In this case, optimization could be achieved if the resize script could be relocated in the same data-center with media storage service.

-Migration to cloud from on premises infrastructure
+Migration to cloud from on-premises infrastructure
 --------------------------------------------------

-In the migration stage, this module could be used as a way to migrate media files to cloud storage service, and continue using them from there.
+In the migration stage, this module could be used as a way to migrate media files to cloud storage service and continue using them from there.

 .. image:: _static/migration-to-cloud.png
   :alt: Migration to cloud